 Every rental unit assisted with Competitive Grant funds is subject to rent controls designed to make sure that rents are affordable to low-, very low- or extremely low-income households.
-The maximum rents used for Competitive Grants are the High HOME rents.
+The maximum rents used for Competitive Grants are the High HOME rents except as noted below with regard to Federal or State project-based rental subsidies, group homes, and single room occupancy units.
 The tenant portion of rent in any rental property assisted with Competitive Grants funds may not exceed 30% of gross monthly income.
 See Attachment Four: HOME Program Rents.